levuthuynga/Excel-Projects/Customer Personality/README.md

 - Products and place columns: there are too many outliers, keep them for further analysis

 #### Null and empty cells
 - Income: 24 nulls.
-Assume that income depend on age and education level, I calculate average income of each age-education combination and assign that value to corresponding null.
+Assuming that income depends on age and education level, I calculate the average income of each age-education combination and assign that value to corresponding null.

 #### Actions
 - Delete rows where year_birth and income values are outliers.
 11 rows total.